jlevy/og-equity-compensation/README.md

   a tax advisor or lawyer familiar with equity compensation (or both) is often a good idea.
   Avoid doing everything yourself, but also avoid blindly trusting advisors without having them explain the details to you in a way you understand.
-- ❗ With stock options, high exercise costs or high taxes, including the AMT trap, may prevent you from exercising your options, and if you can’t sell the stock, and your exercise window is limited, you could effectively be forced to walk away from stock options.
+- ❗ With stock options, high exercise costs and high taxes, including the AMT trap, may prevent you from exercising your options.
-- ❗ If a job offer includes equity, you need a lot of information to understand the value of the equity component.
+  If you can’t sell the stock and your exercise window is limited, you could effectively be forced to walk away from your stock options.
-  You need quite a bit of information to figure this out, and should just ask.
+- ❗ If a job offer includes equity, you need
-  If the company trusts you enough to be making an offer, and still doesn’t want to answer questions about that offer, consider it a warning sign.
+  [a lot of information](#evaluating-equity-compensation) to understand the value of the equity component.
+If the company trusts you enough to be making an offer but doesn’t want to answer questions about that offer, consider it a warning sign.
-  We get into that in detail next.
+  Next, we offer more details on what to ask about your offer, and how to negotiate to get the answers you want.

 ## Offers and Negotiations